NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 Frustration Theory:
 A person expects a reward towards which he or she has been conditioned, the absence of the reward will create primary frustration response in which case he devaluate the product

-"i'm sure the forbidden fruit is sour anyway"
+Example the sour fruit: "i'm sure the forbidden fruit is sour anyway"

-Versus :
+Explanation of the difference between Reactance Theory and Frustration Theory:
-WORCHEL (1975) reactance and VERHALLEN (1982) frustration (devaluation of the product unavailable) a choice alternative is first offered and subsequently removed (made unavailable or threatened to be made unavailable) a reactance effect occurs and the alternative increases in value an attractive choice alternative is offered as unavailable or blocked from the beginning, a frustration effect might be hypothesized, and the alternative decreases in value
+WORCHEL (1975) defined reactance while VERHALLEN (1982) defined frustration (devaluation of the product unavailable) The difference is the following: a choice alternative is first offered and subsequently removed (made unavailable or threatened to be made unavailable) a reactance effect occurs and the alternative increases in value an attractive choice alternative is offered as unavailable or blocked from the beginning, a frustration effect might be hypothesized, and the alternative decreases in value

-Break now?

 >>>>>